ARCH Venture Partners

 Series C in 2021

-Cytrellis Biosystems, Inc. is a clinical stage medical technology company that focuses on the design and development of devices for dermatology, scar reduction, and aesthetic medicine.
-Founded in 2011 and headquartered in Sherborn, Massachusetts, the company aims to address age-related skin issues by offering non-surgical solutions to remove sagging skin without causing scarring.
-Its innovative devices provide aesthetic practitioners with advanced tools to enhance skin appearance, thereby improving patient outcomes in the field of aesthetic medicine.
+Cytrellis Biosystems, Inc. is a clinical stage medical technology company focused on designing and developing innovative devices for dermatology, scar reduction, and aesthetic medicine.
+Founded in 2011 and headquartered in Sherborn, Massachusetts, the company aims to address age-related skin changes through non-surgical solutions.
+Its products are specifically engineered to remove sagging skin without the need for invasive procedures or scarring, thereby offering aesthetic practitioners enhanced capabilities to improve the appearance of aging skin.
+Cytrellis Biosystems is dedicated to advancing the field of aesthetic medicine with its cutting-edge technologies.

 Altos Labs